 Unfortunately, though, most herbicide damage cannot be rectified, and the best solution is to remove the damaged parts of the plant.

 If the damage is so severe that removal is not possible, try giving the plant a healthy dose of fertilizer and water to help it try to combat the negative effects of the herbicide.

 7. Viral infection

-Leaves curling upwards can be a sign that your plant has a viral infection.
-Infection in plants is usually incurable so it is best to remove the affected ones to prevent further spreading.
+Leaves curling upwards can indicate that your plant has a viral infection.
+Plant infection is usually incurable, so it is best to remove the affected ones to prevent further spreading.

 Try to reflect the natural habitat of each plant as best you can in terms of heat, light and watering regime.
 Consider also the nutrients each would naturally benefit from and ensure you provide these in the most effective way.

 As part of your routine, check the leaves, including the undersides for signs of ill health or unwanted parasites.